Map existing bus service

 The Symbology pane appears.

-2. In the Symbology pane, if necessary, click the Gallery tab.
+2. If necessary, in the Symbology pane, click the Gallery tab.

-This project contains a custom style named Chattanooga.
+This project contains a group of custom styles named Chattanooga.

 Green no outline symbol in the Chattanooga style